 Feng shui is the ancient Chinese art of creating harmony and attracting luck by working with the environment.

-Garden Ponds and Feng Shui
+Furniture in the Workplace and Feng Shui

-Other Feng Shui Tips for the Garden
+Quick Feng Shui Tips for the Workplace

 Shurety Sarah, Feng Shui for Your Home: An Illustrated Guide to Creating a Harmonious, Happy and Prosperous Living (Rider & Co.
 (1997))